mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 See :numref:`Section %s <UsingConstants>` for more information on how to use physical constants.

-Note that :term:`standard name`\ s, variable names, module names, scheme names and subroutine names are all case insensitive.
+Note that :term:`standard names <standard name>`, variable names, module names, scheme names and subroutine names are all case insensitive.

 Interstitial modules (*schemename_pre* and *schemename_post*) can be included if any part of the physics scheme must be executed sequentially before (*_pre*) or after (*_post*) the scheme, but